Towards Nielsen-Thurston classification for surfaces of infinite type: well-tempered homeomorphisms: Tame maps

 On the other hand, a Dehn twist is not tame: if $\tau$ is the twist about a curve $\alpha$, let $\beta$ be a curve intersecting $\alpha$ essentially.
 If $K$ is a finite-type subsurface with compact boundary containing $\alpha$ and $\beta$, the curves $\tau^n(\beta)\cap K=\tau^n(\beta)$ are all distinct.
 Another example of a map which is not tame is a homeomorphism which restricts to a pseudo-Anosov on some finite-type subsurface (with compact boundary).

-The goal of the remainder of this section is to describe properties of limit sets of curves under tame homeomorphisms.
-The first result is that if a curve is not periodic, its limit set can only contain lines.
+The goal of the remainder of this section is to describe properties of limit sets of curves and lines under tame homeomorphisms.
+The first result is that if a curve or line is not periodic, its limit set can only contain lines.

 \begin{prop} Let $f$ be a tame homeomorphism and $\alpha$ a non-periodic curve.
 If $\alpha$ is not forward wandering, then $\L^+(\alpha)$ is a non-empty collection of lines.
 Similarly, if $\alpha$ is not backward wandering, then $\L^-(\alpha)$ is a non-empty collection of lines.